lauragarrison87/learn-altair/README.md

     python3 ./weather_case_study/bergen_weather.py

 The python files write charts out in `html` format to [`./weather_case_study/output`](./weather_case_study/output).
-The files in this directory are numbered in order of how I explored the data to answer the question, *Has it really rained that much in Bergen this year?*
+These files are numbered in order of how I explored the data to answer the question, *Has it really rained that much in Bergen this year?*

 ## Animation

 This section explores how to incorporate animation into Vega-Altair charts.
 At this time (Dec 2022), this charting library does not natively support animation, so we have to add other tools to make this work.
+I've chosen to use [Streamlit](https://docs.streamlit.io/).

-1. GapMinder Data: Health vs. Wealth over time
+1. Wind flux (adapted from [Wind Vector Map](https://altair-viz.github.io/gallery/wind_vector_map.html)) One of the versions of this is deployed via Streamlit: [Wind Flux](https://lauragarrison87-learn-alta-animationwind-steps-btn-slide-2a6u5v.streamlit.app/)

-2. Wind flux (adapted from [Wind Vector Map](https://altair-viz.github.io/gallery/wind_vector_map.html))
+2. GapMinder Data: Health vs. Wealth over time  *coming soon*